 Exempted Works Works that require permission Replacement of defective rainwater goods that are of cast-iron and match the original profile and design.
-Suitably profiled cast aluminium may be an acceptable alternative to cast iron. break through any decorative The replacement of later plastic rainwater goods with cast-iron to match original profile.
+Suitably profiled cast aluminium may be an acceptable alternative to cast iron.
+1 The replacement of later plastic rainwater goods with cast-iron to match original profile.
 Replacement of existing rainwater goods with non traditional materials.